farisachugthai/viconf/UltiSnips/README.rst

 correctly.
 The 2 most important variables to set are ``g:UltiSnipsSnippetDir`` and ``g:UltiSnipsSnippetDirectories`` as they tell UltiSnips where to look.

-.. admonition:: If not configured properly, UltiSnips will recursively
-                search through the entire ``runtimepath`` for
-                directories named UltiSnips.

 This makes using the plugin slightly easier as it lends itself to being used with no configuration; however, if 30 other plugins are installed, this will **immensely** slow down vim.